 First, skip breakfast, and only eat within an 8 hour window from noon to 8 pm, or whatever times you prefer.
 Eat mostly protein and fat, and save most of your carbs for later in the evening.
 This heightens insulin sensitivity.
 Specifically, eat beef, chicken, seafood like oysters and tuna, spinach, kale, carrots, breakfast cereal, and oranges.
 Save the cereal for later in the day.
 Drink fruit juice, like orange juice, cranberry juice, any juice with a lot of Vitamin C.

 Next, play first person shooters outside in the sun as much as possible.
 It’s going to be tricky to pull this off, but it’s possible.
-I’ll publish a blog post on how to do this within the next week.
+Here is my blog post on outdoor video gaming.

 I wrote another blog post on meditation, and I’ve been doing it regularly the past few months.
 After only about 1-2 weeks, colors started to appear much more vivid and that my overall eyesight got noticeably better.
 I highly recommend it for improving eyesight.